Internship

 At the conclusion of a successful CA-2 year, our residents are broadly competent in all areas of anesthetic management and meet specific case distribution requirements described by the Accreditation Council of Graduate Medical Education.

 The CA-3 year is largely elective.
 Three months of rotations are required (preoperative assessment, postoperative care, and float).
 With the remainder of the time, you are free to pursue rotations that reflect your clinical and academic interests.
-You may choose a series of clinical rotations and pursue research projects during this year.
+Examples of CA3 electives include pediatric pain, pediatrics general practice, transition to practice, board review, TEE, junior fellow on ICU, pain, and pediatrics rotations.
+In summary, you may choose a series of clinical rotations and pursue research projects during this year.

 Our graduates are qualified to perform independently in all areas of perioperative care and eligible to enter into the certification process by the American Board of Anesthesiology.